 Over the years, the Pug has consistently been one of the nation’s favourite dog breeds.
-It’s hardly surprising then that we receive so many messages about dog treats for pugs!
+It’s hardly surprising then that I receive so many messages about dog treats for pugs!

 Wikipedia sums up the Pug as well as anyone.
 “The Pug is a breed of dog with physically distinctive features of a wrinkly, short-muzzled face, and curled tail.
 The breed has a fine, glossy coat that comes in a variety of colours, most often light brown (fawn) or black, and a compact, square body with well-developed muscles.”